-As a tangible result of the common effort of concerned stakeholders the issue 'Train composition - Buffer wagons' has been completed through measures undertaken in Bulgaria, Hungary and Romania.
-The elimination of this bottleneck will positively influence the transit time at border crossings for freight trains which shall have also positive influence on the overall commercial speed.
+As a tangible result of the common effort of concerned stakeholders the issue 'Train composition - Buffer wagons' has been completed since 2021 through measures undertaken in Bulgaria, Hungary and Romania.
+The elimination of this bottleneck positively influences the transit time at border crossings for freight trains which shall have also positive influence on the overall commercial speed.

 In 2020 the European Commission ordered a Cost Benefit Analysis of the operational bottlenecks listed in the Issues-logbook.
 The external consulting, Panteia, HACON, Railistics and TIS in close cooperation with RFC OEM analysed and examined the cost impact of the operational bottlenecks of Priority package No.2.
+The summary report was completed by 2021 and it highlights that operational obstacles represent significant costs for all stakeholders, not only for IMs.